IU-PR/Capstone_project/content/docs/2025/Fluently/week1.md

 ### Danila Kochegarov (Team Lead & Backend Developer)

 - Proposed the original project idea
-- Implemented core Telegram bot logic with basic mechanics
+- Implemented boilerplate (architecture) of Telegram bot
-- Participated in UI design decisions
+- Overthink the User Flow, and design the UI
-- Created boilerplate structure for the Telegram bot project
+- Created boilerplate structure for the backend API
 - Integrated Swagger documentation for the API
+- Make some contribution on backend side (handlers and routers)
 - Coordinated team workflow and technical decisions

 ### Savva Ponomarev (iOS Developer & Project Manager)